Chanty

 Zadarma vs Skype

 Zadarma is a feature-rich VoIP alternative to Skype, designed for businesses looking for a global, cost-effective, and scalable communication solution.
-While Skype primarily functions as a messaging and video calling app, Zadarma provides a comprehensive cloud-based PBX system, virtual phone numbers, and advanced call management features that cater to growing businesses.
+While Skype primarily functioned as a messaging and video calling app, Zadarma provides a comprehensive cloud-based PBX system, virtual phone numbers, and advanced call management features that cater to growing businesses, making it an excellent replacement for Skype in enterprises.

 Enterprise-grade telephony & CRM integration

-Unlike Skype, which is consumer-focused, Zadarma offers virtual phone numbers in over 100 countries, advanced call routing, IVR menus, speech analytics, and CRM integration for improved customer service.
-Businesses can record, monitor, and analyze call performance using built-in call analytics and AI-powered speech recognition, ensuring high-quality customer interactions.
+Unlike Skype, which was consumer-focused, Zadarma offered virtual phone numbers in over 100 countries, advanced call routing, IVR menus, speech analytics, and CRM integration for improved customer service.
+Businesses could record, monitor, and analyze call performance using built-in call analytics and AI-powered speech recognition, ensuring high-quality customer interactions.

 Cost savings with per-second billing & free PBX

-Skype requires prepaid credit or a subscription-based model for calling landlines and mobiles, whereas Zadarma operates on a per-second billing system, reducing costs for businesses.
-Additionally, Zadarma’s cloud-based PBX is free, meaning businesses only pay for outgoing calls while benefiting from a full-fledged VoIP system.
+Skype required prepaid credit or a subscription-based model for calling landlines and mobiles, whereas Zadarma operated on a per-second billing system, reducing costs for businesses.
+Additionally, Zadarma’s cloud-based PBX was free, meaning businesses only paid for outgoing calls while benefiting from a full-fledged VoIP system.

 Zadarma vs. Skype